 Consequences for Criminally Negligent Homicide

 In New York, criminally negligent homicide is considered a class E felony, which carries significant penalties.
 If convicted, you could face a prison sentence of up to four years, costly fines, and other restrictions on housing and employment opportunities, once the offense appears on your criminal record.
-It’s important to recognize, however, that there are several factors that are considered before the sentence is determined, such as any prior criminal history you may have, any feelings of remorse you may have, and other relevant details.
+It is important to recognize, however, that there are several factors that are considered before the sentence is determined, such as any prior criminal history, feelings of remorse, and other relevant details.
 Your attorney will work with you to prepare a strong legal strategy aimed at securing you the best possible outcome given the circumstances of your case.

 Asking For Help Right Away

-As you face your uncertain future, it’s essential that you contact a knowledgeable and effective criminal defense attorney who will work hard to understand your side of the story and advocate for your freedom in court.
+As you face your uncertain future, it is essential for you contact a knowledgeable and effective criminal defense attorney who will work hard to understand your side of the story and advocate for your freedom in court.
 The sooner you reach out to an attorney, the more time you will have to prepare a solid plan of action to help you obtain a favorable outcome.
-Don’t hesitate any longer—protect your future by getting the trusted legal counsel you need today.
+Do not hesitate any longer—protect your future by getting the trusted legal counsel you need today.

 If you or a loved one is currently facing a criminally negligent homicide charge in the Queens area of New York City, contact the Law Office of Adrienne D. Edward, P.C. today by calling (347) 997-3811 to discuss your situation with a skilled and dedicated criminal defense lawyer.